-Feb 09: The only thing I have to go on from a potential recipient is "yellow".
+Feb 09: The only thing I have to go on is "yellow".
 Stopped by the quilt shop on the way home from talking to Mish at Geeks at Work & reserved these fabrics.Over the weekend, I posted lots of renditions.

 Feb 12: Since no requested feedback, I made an executive decision to make this quilt.
 I like that there are two contrasting Quatrefoil designs--the blue & the yellow.
 Bought the fabric.

 Feb 14: Busy working on another project that is on hold until Friday so I am cutting strips.
 All cut except the yellow.

 Feb 15: Everything except backing is cut & ready to sew.